Everything about the Final Rule and CITI Program

 Because the Final Rule changes affect many areas of research (including biomedical and social and behavioral), institutional officials and staff, IRB administrators and members, researchers, and sponsors all need to understand and prepare to implement the changes.

-The effective and compliance date is now 19 July 2018 for all changes except cooperative research (45 CFR 46.114).
+”) delayed the Revised Common Rule’s compliance date for an additional six months.
+The compliance date is now 21 January 2019 for all changes except cooperative research (45 CFR 46.114).
 Changes to cooperative research requirements were not delayed and will be effective on 20 January 2020.

-- Elimination of continuing review requirement for no more than minimal risk research
+- Elimination of continuing review for no more than minimal risk research

-- Elimination of IRB requirement to review grant applications
+- Elimination of the requirement for Institutional Review Boards (IRBs) to review grant applications

 CITI Program's Plan

-We have developed a new course, resources, and plan to update all of our content by the Final Rule’s compliance and effective date.
+We have developed a new course, resources, and plan to update all of our content by the Final Rule's general compliance date (21 January 2019).

 Final Rule Resources